basnijholt/markdown-code-runner/README.md

 - :snake: :shell: Works with Python and Bash code blocks
 - :white_check_mark: Keeps the output of the code blocks up-to-date
 - :octocat: Easily integrates with GitHub Actions
+- :tada: No external dependencies and works with Python 3.7+

 ## :question: Problem Statement